- Academic Results 2018

 Method of assessment

-As studio coursework progresses, it will be informally marked by art & design department teachers to provide guidance and direction for students.
+As studio coursework progresses, it will be informally marked by Art and Design department teachers to provide guidance and direction for students.

-Units 1 and 2 will be internally marked by Art and Design department teachers and moderated by a visiting moderator from OCR.
+Units 1 and 2 will be internally marked by Art and Design department teachers and moderated by a visiting OCR moderator.